Excess Flow Valves

 An EFV is a safety device installed below ground inside the natural gas service line between the main and meter.
-It is designed to restrict uncontrolled release of natural gas by automatically closing if the service line is completely severed or severely damaged.
-These uncontrolled release events are primarily the result of excavation damage to service lines that occurs between the gas main and the customer's residence or building.
+It is designed to restrict the uncontrolled release of natural gas by automatically closing if the service line is completely severed or severely damaged.
+These uncontrolled release events primarily result from excavation damage to service lines between the gas main and the customer's residence or building.

-EFVs have been installed as required by federal regulation on new or replaced single family residential service lines since February 1998.
+EFVs have been installed as federal regulation requires on new or replaced single-family residential service lines since February 1998.
 Services installed prior to February 1998 may have an EFV due to construction maintenance activities, or as a result of pilot programs in Oklahoma, Kansas and Texas.

 Most residential and small commercial customers are eligible to have an EFV installed, if their natural gas system meets certain criteria including:

 - Operates at a continuous pressure greater than 10 pounds per square inch gauge (psig); and

 - Has no history of contaminants, such as liquids or debris in the natural gas system.

 Details or specific questions about your eligibility may be addressed with our customer service team, if you request an EFV.

 What to know

 If you choose to request installation of an EFV, you will be responsible for a portion of the installation costs.